tomviner/failure-seeking-missiles-talk/reveal.js/afl.md

             abort();
     }}}}

+Note: - read 100 chars from stdin
-Note: - so the bug is that "foo!" crashes the program
+- so the bug is that "foo!" crashes the program

 ## Manual test of fail